SushmitalKhan/SushmitalKhan.github.io/_pages/research.md

 <p>
         <h2>Research</h2>
-        I study technology mediated online social behavior with the overarching goal of making the internet a just, inclusive, and safe environment.
+        Thnline social behavior with the overarching goal of making the internet a just, inclusive, and safe environment.

         To achieve my goal, I research several behavorial aspects including:
         <ul class="a">